Stephen T. Williams

-Stephen T. "Steve" Williams is an American politician who is the current mayor of Huntington, West Virginia.
-His campaign against his predecessor, Kim Wolfe, in the 2012 mayoral election marked the first time a sitting city official challenged an incumbent mayor since Huntington switched to a strong mayor form of government in 1985.
+Stephen Taylor Williams (born 1955/1956) is an American politician who served as the 47th mayor of Huntington, West Virginia from 2013 to 2025.
 Williams previously served as Huntington's city manager, a member of the West Virginia House of Delegates, and a member of the Huntington City Council.
+On September 4, 2023, he became the first Democrat to declare candidacy for governor of West Virginia in the 2024 West Virginia gubernatorial election and subsequently won the nomination but lost the general election to Republican Patrick Morrisey.

 Education

 Williams attended Huntington High School, graduating in 1974.
 He received a Bachelor of Arts in political science from Marshall University in 1978 and a Master of Public Administration degree from West Virginia University in 1980.

-Steve played four years of football at Marshall University.
+Williams played four years of football at Marshall University, during the Young Thundering Herd era, after the Marshall Plane Crash.